sethwbarton/latter-day-texting-tool/README.md

 When the download is complete, unzip the file by double-clicking on it.
 You should see an application appear where you unzipped the folder.

-While you're here, you should also download the two shortcuts that are stored in the `Shortcuts` folder in this repository.
-These are what you will run to text everyone in the ward.

 ### Updating Ward Member Data